Oral Cancer Screening

-At Kevin Kay DDS Family & Cosmetic Dentistry, Dr. Kevin Kay can perform a comprehensive oral checkup to screen for mouth cancer.
+At Kevin Kay DDS Comprehensive Family Dentistry, Dr. Kevin Kay can perform a comprehensive oral checkup to screen for mouth cancer.
 He may also recommend a few additional steps to identify the cause of suspicious areas in your mouth.

 Why is Oral Cancer Screening Done?

 There is a widespread debate in the medical community about whether people without risk factors for oral cancers need to be screened for it.
 No single oral cancer screening has proven to save lives.
 Still, we may recommend an oral cancer screening or other tests based on your risk factors.

 Some factors that can increase the risk of oral cancer are:

 We can counsel you on how to reduce your risk of oral cancer and whether an oral cancer screening is appropriate for you.

 We will start your oral assessment by visually examining your mouth.
 Before the screening, you may need to remove all your removable dental restorations, like dentures.

 We may ask you to sit upright or lie down.
 First, we will look at your mouth for any unusual signs like bumps, strange patches of color, ulcers, or other abnormal tissue.
 We may use a small light to look inside your nose and mouth, and a tongue depressor to keep your tongue out of the way as we look at the back of your mouth.
 You may also be asked to swallow or make an “aahhh” sound so that we can examine your throat.